photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ### Start Fails with Exit Code 100

-A startup error similar to the following indicates that you are [using a custom service configuration](https://github.com/photoprism/photoprism/discussions/4819) that is incompatible with our [Docker images](../docker-compose.md):
+A container startup error similar to the following indicates that you are [using a custom service configuration](https://github.com/photoprism/photoprism/discussions/4819) that is incompatible with our [Docker images](../docker-compose.md):

 ```
 /package/admin/s6-overlay/libexec/preinit: